MurmurationsNetwork/MurmurationsServices/.doc/logging-monitoring-alerting/README.md

 # Alerting

-If want to add alert on pre-built specific property.
+If you want to add an alert on a pre-built specific property.

 ![](https://i.imgur.com/aXYWiPy.png)

-After clicking on edit, you will reach to this page.
+After clicking on edit, you will reach this page.

 ![](https://i.imgur.com/wo4GiAM.png)

-*Note Alert option will only appear in Graph visualization only*
+*Note: Alert option will only appear in Graph visualization*

 - For 1, You may use any [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/)